Although parts of this post have been on my site for years, I’m bringing it altogether and updating it so that it’s clear how I review wines.

 Top Rated Wines: There are usually a number of wines in each batch of reviews that warrant this special designation, and they’re always 90 points and above.
-However, I only select 6-8 at most so not all 90+ point wines will achieve this.
+However, I only select a few so not all 90+ point wines will achieve this.

-Best Value Wines: Not necessarily the absolute cheapest wines, but those that maximize the price-quality ratio.
+Best Value Wines: Not necessarily the absolute least expensive wines, but those that maximize the price-quality ratio.
 Although I don’t always go by strict mathematical ratios on this either, but rather what seems to me to represent tremendous value.

 What’s more important: tasting notes or scores?

 I feel that my tasting notes are more important than the scores.
 I may rate a pinot noir at 95 out of 100 because it’s a fantastic example of its type, but if you don’t like silky, medium-bodied wines, then who cares about a high score?
 You need to check that the style is what you want: full-bodied or light?
 Fruit flavors that you enjoy? oak? acidity?
 Don’t just drink the numbers.

 You’ll also notice that I’m not into exotic fruit.
 I haven’t smelled jingleberries, have you?
 Okay, perhaps you have, but I try to keep within the everyday realm of fruit and other aromas so that they’re easily understood.
 The flip side is that you’ll notice that some fruit are repeated.
 But I promise never to compare a wine to a gerbil cage.

 Are suggested food pairings important?